Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 The paperwork to officially create an LLC in Maryland is called the Articles of Organization.
 These can be filed online through the Maryland Secretary of State’s Maryland Business Express website or by downloading the Articles of Organization and filing them by mail.

-At the time of filing, you will need to indicate if you are “opting out” of having the original filed documents returned (certified Articles of Organization and Certificate of Status).
-To get the original documents returned, there is an additional $20 filing fee.
+At the time of filing, you will need to indicate if you are “opting out” of having the original filed documents (certified Articles of Organization and Certificate of Status) returned.
+There is an additional $20 filing fee to get the original documents returned.

-When filling out the Articles of Organization, there are a few sections to discuss as they may be challenging to answer, when seeing them for the first time.
+When filling out the Articles of Organization, there are a few sections to discuss as they may be challenging to answer when you see them for the first time.
 Let’s go over a few of those sections to help you get your LLC started right.

 Description of business: This is an optional section, but it asks for a brief description of the business’s activities.
 One to two sentences will be sufficient.

-Authorized persons: The signature of an authorized person, such as an LLC member, attorney, etc., will be needed on the Articles of Organization.
-At least one person must sign.
+Authorized persons: The Articles of Organization will need the signature of an authorized person, such as an LLC member, attorney, etc. At least one person must sign.

 - Bizee – Best prices for additional business services (starting at $0 plus state fees)